victordomingos/optimize-images/README.md

 ##### Quality

-Set the quality for JPEG files (an integer value, between 1 and 100), using the `-q` or `--quality` argument, folowed by the quality value to apply.
+Set the quality for JPEG files (an integer value, between 1 and 100), using the `-q` argument, folowed by the quality value to apply.
 A lower value will reduce both the image quality and the file size.
 The default value is 80.